Youth Music & the Alliance for a Musically Inclusive England

 5) holistic - placing equal emphasis on personal, social and musical outcomes

 Young people need you to take action.
 If you want to help create a musically inclusive England, sign up to the Youth Music Network, follow us on Twitter and LinkedIn, and contact your local Alliance founder partner to ask to be kept informed.
+Find out more about your local AMIE organisation using this interactive map.

 About the Alliance founders